debjan/tmuxai/README.md

 ## Command-Line Usage

-You can start `tmuxai` with an initial message or task file from the command line:
+You can start `tmuxai` with an initial message, task file, model configuration, or knowledge bases from the command line:

 - **Direct Message:**